emma-z-hu/Z-Lingo/README.md

 ## Future  Implementations

+- Leverage AI tools to tailor learning experience, as well as provide content assistance for new quiz creation
 - Desktop and Tablet responsive views
-- Results with playing ranking: Shows the user's score, and their ranking compared to historical players.
-- Screening of sensitive / inappropriate / violent words
+- Enable the screening of sensitive / inappropriate / violent words
-- Daily Slang: Introduce a "Gen Z Slang of the Day" feature, providing users with a new slang term to learn each day.
+- Introduce a "Slang of the Day" feature, providing users with a new slang term to learn each day.
 - Authorization and User Login using JWT auth
   - Before adding auth, all API requests will be using a fake user with id 1
   - Added after core features have first been implemented
   - Store JWT in localStorage, remove when a user logs out
   - Add states for logged in showing different UI in places listed in mockups
 - Profile Page: Displays the user's quiz history and personal statistics.
+- Forgot password functionality
-- Leaderboard Page: Displays top user scores and rankings by user profiles.
+- Leaderboard Page: Displays top (logged in)user scores and rankings by user profiles.
 - Social Sharing: Add functionality for users to share their scores on social media platforms.
-- Forgot password functionality
 - Mobile App: Develop a mobile version of the app for iOS and Android to reach a broader audience.